vjekoart/eigen-ui/Readme.md

 ## Roadmap

 * Define a proper color scheme in the form of an HTML file
+    * Possible direction: retro future machine skeuomorphism, but implemented only with native (CSS) mechanisms?
+      The goal is to have a shiny, quality feeling.
 * Extend `themes/eigenui.vim` colorscheme that should also be used as a terminal color scheme
 * Add IceCat and Chromium themes
 * Keybinding: change active keymap, `setxkbmap us|hr`
+* Introduce a background with minimal movement to create atmosphere, maybe only on the first desktop?
 * ---
 * Special keys: volume up|down, mute, brightness up|dowm, touchpad on|off, play/pause, next/prev
 * Core feeling: